Have you seen anything on social media about these devices?

 As a mum of three and a first aid trainer, I know that the fear around choking is MASSIVE for parents.
 And I am sure that the marketing and concept of this device plays on that fear that we have.
 But I don’t want to put my faith in a piece of equipment.
 I don’t want all my eggs in that basket.

-Instead, I choose to be confident in the life- saving skills that I have.
+Instead, I choose to be confident in the life- saving skills that I have, and know that access to this type of device would be a bonus.

 I choose to be confident in my understanding of what items and foods pose a higher choking risk.